 Securities and Exchange Commission (SEC).
 The SEC administers and enforces federal securities laws to protect investors and maintain fair and orderly stock and bond markets.
 The SEC collects fees on various securities market transactions.
 During the stock market boom of the 1990s, these collections exceeded the agency's budget by a wide margin.
-Legislation passed by the 107th Congress (H.R.
-1088, P.L.
-107-123) reduced these fees.
-For FY2004, the Administration has requested \$842 million.
-The House Appropriations Committee recommends \$738.5 million, which is \$103 million below the Administration request, but roughly \$22.2 million above the FY2003 funding level.
+Legislation passed by the 107th Congress (P.L.
+107-123) reduced these fees, with the intention of limiting collections to approximately the amount of the SEC's budget.

 For FY2003, the Administration requested \$466.9 million for the SEC, an increase of 6.6% over FY2002.
 In the wake of Enron and other corporate accounting scandals, there was broad support in Congress for a much larger increase in the SEC's budget.
 The Sarbanes-Oxley accounting reform legislation (P.L.
 107-204) authorized FY2003 appropriations of \$775.0 million.
 The 107th Congress Senate Appropriations Committee approved \$750.5 million, 60% more than the Administration requested.
-The conference report approved \$716.35 million.
+The conference approved \$716.35 million.